 To toast the groundbreaking new icon in style, Four Seasons recently hosted one of its signature Pop Downs on the eighth-floor rooftop of Philadelphia’s BOK bar, where masters of craft from around the world showcased their talents to the music of DJ Jazzy Jeff.
 Read on for a behind-the-scenes playback of the exclusive celebration, in many ways a love letter to the city of Philadelphia.

 In the social media era, one thing is clear: It’s not a proper celebration unless it’s plenty photogenic.
-Four Seasons enlisted celeb-favourite florist Jeff Leatham – artistic director at Four Seasons Hotel George V, Paris – to create four public art installations in the surrounding hipster enclave of Passyunk for the neighbourhood to enjoy.
-His fragrant archways drew stares and inspired quite a few selfies.
-Each one was handmade, with its own colour palette – fresh-cut purple hydrangea and carnations, or red roses, or even bursting sunflowers.
+Four Seasons enlisted celeb-favourite florist Jeff Leatham – artistic director at Four Seasons Hotel George V, Paris and the highly anticipated Four Seasons Hotel Philadelphia at Comcast Center – to create four public art installations in the surrounding hipster enclave of Passyunk and elsewhere throughout the city.
+His fragrant archways drew stares and inspired quite a few selfies (tagged with #FourSeasonsPopDown, of course).
+Each one was handmade and featured a distinct colour palette – fresh-cut purple hydrangea and carnations, or red roses, or even bursting sunflowers.
 After the event, staff deconstructed the archways and allowed passers-by to scoop up bouquets.

-At the Pop Down party itself, on the evening of September 25th, Leatham created a lush, tropical feel throughout – much like a secret jungle.
+For the exclusive one-night-only event, held on the evening of September 25th, Leatham created a lush, enchanted feel throughout – much like a surreal garden.
 At every turn, guests found a photo-ready scene, from a giant panda sheathed in green moss to sumptuous tufted settees ideal for group portraits.

 Four Seasons flew in chefs and mixologists from across its portfolio to do more than just plan a menu; they whipped up edible art for party revellers.
 Many food stations were interactive: For example, Pastry Chef Chris Ford of the Beverly Wilshire, Beverly Hills, A Four Seasons Hotel, concocted the Heart Breaker dessert – a heart-shaped confection made of bittersweet chocolate, hibiscus jam, candied violet and vanilla ganache – that guests would wallop with a mallet to break.
 On the savoury side, one crowd-pleaser was Vongerichten’s toasted egg yolk with caviar.

-Just as inventive as the food at the Philadelphia Pop Down was the cocktail menu.
+Just as inventive as the food at Pop Down Philadelphia was the cocktail menu.
 Head Bartender Sarah Rahl of Four Seasons Hotel Austin, a finalist in Cochon 555’s Punch Kings competition, served “Punch Drunk Love,” an unexpected combination of barrel-aged rum, cognac, calvados and shrub.
-Valentino Longo, Head Bartender at Four Seasons Hotel at the Surf Club, shook up the herbaceous “Adam” libation, made of gin, bitter Luxardo, white vermouth and bergamot liqueur.
+Valentino Longo, Head Bartender at Four Seasons Hotel at the Surf Club, shook up the herbaceous “Adam” libation, a nod to the Garden of Eden made of gin, bitter Luxardo, white vermouth and bergamot liqueur.
 Artisan-made concoctions with the new Four Seasons Hotel Philadelphia at Comcast Center lit up in the distance?
 We’ll drink to that.